 As well as crawling your little one may even be starting to pull themselves up to stand, and now they are on the move, they will be using more energy.
 You’ll even see it on their little faces as they concentrate hard on trying to pull themselves up to stand.
 Their little tummies are too small to get all their energy needs from 3 meals alone (like adults), and that’s why it’s important to supplement meals times with snacks so little one has enough energy to get through the day, ideally without a melt down.

 Protein is needed by everyone to maintain and repair the body, but it’s especially important for babies and toddlers because they are growing rapidly and protein supports this growth and development – it’s essential for growing little muscles.
 At 10 to 12 months, babies can eat the same protein-rich foods as the rest of the family, though they should be soft and cut into small pieces.
-Our Little Bistro meals offer firm family favourites, in portion controlled pouches with soft small chunks of the ideal size.
+Our Kiddylicious Meals offer firm family favourites, in portion controlled trays with soft small chunks of the ideal size.

 See our Stage 3 products here.